sillsdev/pcpatreditor/installer/windows/ReadMeWinInstaller.txt

 To produce the Windows installer:

-Make sure the progam has been compiled.
+Make sure the program has been compiled.

 In a command prompt with administrator privilege, make sure have the path set to the correct version of Java and WiX.
 (See setPath.bat)